ArsalanAtGH/BootcampAssign-Bamazon/README.md

   * Find all deployed applications.

 # :page_with_curl: Description
-* A Node.js console application simulating an inventory of miscellaneous items.
+* A fully-featured Node.js console application simulating a online retail shopping experience like that of Amazon.
+* There is an inventory of miscellaneous items stored in MySQL database.
-* Items are stred in MySQL database and illustrated in a table to customers and managers (a screenshot given below).
+* As it can be seen below, items get pulled and displayed in a tabular format to customers and managers.
-* Inventory can be updated and items can be added to and removed from database through command line (console).
+* The inventory can be updated and items can be added to and removed from database through command line (console).

 <img src="Docs/Images/inventory_table.png" width="600" height="500">

-* 2 functionalities:
-  * If you wish to see it as a customer: `bamazonCustomer.js`
-  * If you wish to see it as a manager: `bamazonManager.js`

 # :nut_and_bolt: Tools and Technologies
 * Languages, libraries, and frameworks: `JavaScript`